 Our supreme court rules track the statutory definition of the responsibilities of a GAL.
 For example, Wis.
-Stat. § 54.40(3) provides:
+Stat. §54.40(3) provides:

-"The guardian ad litem shall be an advocate for the best interests of the proposed ward or ward as to guardianship, protective placement, and protective services.
-The guardian ad litem shall function independently, in the same manner as an attorney for a party to the action, and shall consider, but is not bound by, the wishes of the proposed ward or ward or the positions of others as to the best interests of the proposed ward or ward."
+The guardian ad litem shall be an advocate for the best interests of the proposed ward or ward as to guardianship, protective placement, and protective services.
+The guardian ad litem shall function independently, in the same manner as an attorney for a party to the action, and shall consider, but is not bound by, the wishes of the proposed ward or ward or the positions of others as to the best interests of the proposed ward or ward.4

-Thus, Wisconsin law makes clear that GALs are advocates who are bound by the disciplinary rules.
-However, because they represent the best interests of the ward rather than the ward individually, the question may arise whether GALs have clients as that term in used in the disciplinary rules.
+Wisconsin law makes clear that GALs are advocates bound by the disciplinary rules.
+However, because they represent the "best interests" of the ward rather than the ward individually, the question may arise whether GALs have clients as that term in used in the disciplinary rules.

-The State Bar's Standing Committee on Professional Ethics (the "committee") believes that GALs do have a client - the "best interests" of the ward and do act in a representative capacity.
+The State Bar's Standing Committee on Professional Ethics (the "committee") believes that GALs do have a client - the "best interests" of the ward - and do act in a representative capacity in advocating for the ward's "best interests".
 The alternative view - that GALs have no clients because "best interests" is just an abstract notion - is, in the view of the committee, incorrect for several reasons.

-First, both SCR 20:4.5 and the statutory definition of the role of a Wisconsin GAL make clear that they "represent" the best interests of the ward.
+First, both SCR 20:4.5 and the various statutory definitions of the role of a Wisconsin GAL make clear that they "represent" the "best interests" of the ward.
 Importantly, under the disciplinary rules, lawyers cannot "represent" non-clients.